 A young carer is someone aged 18 or under who helps look after a relative who has a condition, such as a disability, illness, mental health condition, or a drug or alcohol problem.

 Most young carers look after one of their parents or care for a brother or sister.
 They do extra jobs in and around the home, such as cooking, cleaning, or helping someone to get dressed and move around.

 Some children give a lot of physical help to a brother or sister who is disabled or ill.
 Along with doing things to help your brother or sister, you may also be giving emotional support to both your sibling and your parents.

-If you think you might be a Young Carer and you would like to talk to someone about it, speak to Mrs Nelson, or Mrs Russell.
-You might like to talk to the school nurse, Mrs Nelson or Mrs Russell can arrange this for you.
+If you think you might be a Young Carer and you would like to talk to someone about it, speak to Mrs Russell, or Mrs Nelson.
+You might like to talk to an adult who doesn't work in school, Mrs Russell can arrange this for you.